 These documents are automatically maintained by Couchbase transactions, and should not be changed by the application.
 These documents do not contain any content directly so they should not accidentally impact query or full text results.

 |Staged mutations are stored alongside documents within Couchbase Server, helping to provide excellent performance.
 This means that the standard Couchbase document size limit of 20 MB is reduced to 10 MB for documents involved in a transaction.|

 There is some unavoidable overhead to transactions, in order to provide the atomicity and consistency guarantees.
 Each write is doubled — first, to stage the data, then to commit it — and four further writes per transaction are used for important metadata.

 It is suggested that in many cases where customers may be considering transactions, the application should first consider the single document model.
-Together with the improved durability guarantees offered by Synchronous Replication this will offer atomicity with the excellent throughput and latency that users expect from Couchbase.
+Together with the improved guarantees offered by Durability, this will offer atomicity with the excellent throughput and latency that users expect from Couchbase.